MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Relation to Publicity Rights

-Firstly, the act of developing generative AI with the purpose of creating the ‘voice’ of a specific celebrity does not correspond to the infringement modes in the Pink Lady case.
-However, if the act is “solely aimed at utilizing the customer appeal of names, portraits, etc.,” it may constitute an infringement of publicity rights and thus be an unlawful act.
+First, the mere act of developing generative AI with the aim of generating the “voice” of a specific celebrity does not fall within the three infringement modes identified by the Supreme Court.
+However, if the development is considered to be “solely aimed at utilizing the customer-attracting power of names, likenesses, and so on,” it may qualify as an infringement of publicity rights and thus a tortious act.

 Pattern 2: Sale and Publication of Training Datasets Used in AI Development